1. A property will be used as it was historically

-or be given a new use that maximizes the retention of
+or be given a new use which reflects the property's

-retained and preserved.
-The replacement of intact or
+will be retained and preserved.
+The removal of materials

 3. Each property will be recognized as a physical

 record of its time, place, and use.
 Work needed to stabilize,

 the restoration period will be physically and visually

 prior to their alteration or removal.

 construction techniques or examples of craftsmanship

 that characterize the restoration period will be preserved.

 will be repaired rather than replaced.
 Where the severity